Key facts

 Attendance requirements for Online students

-Online students will be required to attend on campus intensive workshops depending upon units of enrolment..
+Online students will be required to attend on campus intensive workshops depending upon units of enrolment.

 As a student in the Faculty of Health you can expect to participate in a range of learning activities each week.
 This may include a combination of self-paced study, lectures, seminars, simulations and online interactions.
 You can refer to the individual unit details in the course structure for more information.
 You will need to study and complete assessment tasks in your own time.

-Intensive dates for 2024 are available here.
+2025 Intensive dates information is available here.

 Participation requirements